nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. Edit an existing student's details in Class Manager.

    1. Test case: `edit STUDENT_NUMBER n/NAME`<br>
-      Expected: The student with STUDENT_NUMBER is edited to have the new NAME.
+      Expected: STUDENT_NUMBER is a valid Student Number that exists in the Class Manager.
+The student with STUDENT_NUMBER is edited to have the new NAME.
    2. Test case: `edit STUDENT_NUMBER s/NEW_STUDENT_NUMBER`<br>
       Expected: The student with STUDENT_NUMBER is edited to have the NEW_STUDENT_NUMBER.
       <br><br>